Questions to Ask About Placenta Encapsulation

 Bensky/Gamble.
 1997.
 Materia Medica, Eastland Press, 549

 “All patients were given desiccated placenta prepared as previously described (C.A.
 II, 2492) in doses of 10 grams in a capsule 3 times a day.
-Only those mothers were chosen for the study whose parturition was normal and only the weights of those infants were recorded whose soul source of nourishment was mothers milk.
+Only those mothers were chosen for the study whose parturition was normal and only the weights of those infants were recorded whose sole source of nourishment was mothers milk.
 The growth of 177 infants was studied.
 The rate of growth is increased by the ingestion of placenta by the mother… the maternal ingestion of dried placenta tissue so stimulates the tissues of the infants feeding on the milk produced during this time, that unit weight is able to add on greater increments of matter, from day to day, than can unit weight of infants feeding on milk from mothers not ingesting this substance.”

 Hammett, Frederick.
 S. 1918.
 The Journal of Biological Chemistry, 36.